 Anything that looks like a hulking black boulder from the distance could be a bull southern elephant seal, distinguished by their great bulk—up to 20 feet from nose to tail—and their trunk-like snout.

 Leopard seals, speckled grey underneath, spend most of their time in the water, but you might see them basking on the ice.
 They’ll hunt penguins, but bigger individuals may also take on other seals.
 If a leopard seal yawns or bares its teeth, take a look if you dare; the fangs are incredibly powerful.

 Watch Whales for Hours

 Spotting your first whale blow when you visit Antarctica is incredibly exciting.
-There should be plenty of marine mammals, especially in February and March.
+There should be plenty of marine mammals, especially in February and March, the best times to go to Antarctica for whale-watching.
 Whales migrate to Antarctica to feed, and there are several species to look out for in these cold waters.

 Humpbacks are the acrobats of the sea.
 You’ll see them breaching, tail slapping, and spyhopping, or popping out of the water head-first to look at you.
 The calm, ice-strewn Paradise Bay is a good place to spot these playful animals, as is the dramatic Schollaert Channel.